marcozullich/punches-object-detection/README.md

 ### Dataset

 We are currently trying to work out a solution for hosting the dataset.
-Please email us for accessing the data.
+Please send an email to marco.zullich@gmail.com for gaining access to the data.

 Set up the datasets folder in using YOLO format: